 In my job at the University of North Georgia, I’ve recently served a term as the Chair of the UNG Staff Council.
 When I began in this role, I was often frustrated that our meetings consisted hours of complaining, which took up much of the meeting time, and it seemed as though nothing was actually being accomplished.
 Once I was elected to Chair, I instituted a rule that no one could take the floor to complain, unless they could also provide a solution to their complaint.
 I had hoped to increase productive output from the group and boost morale.
 However, as I studied cooperative learning in this course, I realized that my rule was not a great idea.
 I wish that I would have allowed people to throw out their issues to the group, and allowed others to propose solutions or next steps to take.
 I think that in the past, these conversations could have become productive if the group had an effective moderator.

-Authentic Learning Experiences
+Authentic Learning Experiences 16/20

+I liked your ideas here a lot, but you also needed to “clearly explain[ing] the concept as you currently understand it”.

 Before this course, I was completely unfamiliar with the term authentic learning experience.
 I should probably be embarrassed to admit that, because now, it seems like I see it everywhere.
 I’ve recently been asked to attend an event that has an entire track dedicated to Authentic Learning Experiences.
 I’ve also just received a report from EDUCAUSE and the New Media Consortium that discusses the use of technology in designing authentic learning experiences.
 After reviewing the material from this course, and participating in our group discussion on the topic, I know that authentic learning experiences are one of my most prominent takeaways, and I immediately began thinking on ways that I can implement them in both my full-time position as a staff member, and in my part-time position as an instructor.